tomkonidas/konidas/content/posts/tcp-ip.md

 ## Application Layer

-The application layer provides an interface between software runing on a computer and the network itself.
+The application layer provides an interface between software running on a computer and the network itself.

 Examples: